Piraeus Bank’s third quarter (Q3) results showed a net loss of 19 million euros, undoing the net profit of 7 million euros seen in Q2.

-National Bank of Greece (NBG) posted net profit of 87 million euros in the first quarter (Q1) of 2016 from a loss of 2.05 billion in Q4 and 159 million a year ago.
+National Bank of Greece (NBG) reported a net loss of 35 million euros in the third quarter (Q3) of 2017, slowing from a loss of 156 million euros in Q2.

 Eurobank’s results for the third quarter (Q3) of the year showed net profits after income tax at 61.2 million euros compared to net profits of 37.3 million euros in Q2, a rise of 64.1 percent.

 Greek banks will be able to bolster their protective measures against the large number of non-performing loans (NPLs) on their books under planned changes to the Code of Civil Procedure.